Welcome

 Please be aware that in most cases verification of documents is requested by the German Authorities.

-All documents have to be provided in German or English language or together with an English translation.
+All documents have to be provided in German or English language or together with a certified translation.

 Minors under the age of 16: